mmphego/mmphego.github.io/_posts/2023-08-02-How-to-Efficiently-Extract-Tables-from-MSSQL-Server-to-a-Data-Lake.md

 ### Analyzing Resource Costs

 One of the core responsibilities when working with ETL jobs is to monitor and manage the cost of data operations.
 AWS provides a powerful tool, the **AWS Cost Management and Billing Console**, used to monitor resource costs effectively.
 This console offers insights into your team's service usage and associated costs, empowering you to make informed decisions.

 In the image below you will notice a sharp spike on the day the extraction job timed out.
-Imagine if I did not review the extraction job the following morning?x The cost would have skyrocketed due to prolonged resource usage and inefficiencies.
+Imagine if I did not review the extraction job the following morning?
+The cost would have skyrocketed due to prolonged resource usage and inefficiencies.

 ![2023-08-04_13-50.png]({{ "/assets/2023-08-04_13-50.png" | absolute_url }})